10 Strategies for Dealing with Dementia and Anger Issues

 Have you noticed that we all need calm and quiet when we’re trying to think?

 For example, if you’re driving to an unfamiliar location, you automatically turn down the radio so you can concentrate.
-And, most students seek out quiet places like libraries when they need to learn complex new concepts.
+Most students seek quiet places, such as libraries, when they need to learn complex new concepts.

 For someone with Alzheimer’s or dementia, everyday tasks have become difficult and require extra thought and concentration.

-When you add loud noise or lots of people, it’s natural for them to feel frustrated and stressed.
+When you add loud noise or large crowds, it’s natural for people to feel frustrated and stressed.

 5. Treat them with respect

-Everyone, no matter their age or abilities, wants to be treated with respect.
+Everyone, regardless of age or ability, wants to be treated with respect.
 Seniors with dementia are no different.

 Even if they struggle with decisions or everyday tasks, there are many ways to make things easier while still showing respect.